 The episode "Jerome Is the New Black" is this to fans.
-No one cares about the plot or the titular character, they just want to Quagmire give Brian a "The Reason You Suck" Speech
+No one cares about the plot or the titular character, they just want Quagmire to give Brian "The Reason You Suck" Speech.

 There's also a smaller, but never the less existing group that watches only for Care Bears: Welcome to Care-a-Lot, and within that subset, a fair portion who watch only for either Grumpy Bear or Wonderheart Bear.

 Many people watched Who Framed Roger Rabbit just to see some their favorite cartoon characters in the same scene (Donald and Daffy, Mickey and Bugs).